 “As she grows, the traditional man-on-top position is more uncomfortable for pregnant women,” Foreman says.
 Other, more comfortable sexual positions during pregnancy may include intercourse from behind or side-to-side (spooning).

 And “at some point, a pregnant woman should not be flat on her back because the growing uterus can compress major blood vessels,” Salasche says.
 This can cause pelvic pressure and pain.
 This phenomenon typically occurs during the third trimester.
-Lying flat on her back can also cause "supine hypotensive syndrome," which results in a change in heart rate and blood pressure that can lead to dizziness and other symptoms or signs.
+Lying flat on their back can also cause "supine hypotensive syndrome," which results in a change in heart rate and blood pressure that can lead to dizziness and other symptoms or signs.

 One sexual act to avoid during pregnancy is blowing during oral sex, Foreman adds.
 “If oral sex is performed on the pregnant woman while blowing air into the vagina, the woman can develop an air embolus, which can travel to the lung and have potentially fatal consequences.”